 - choking hazards: including an unsafe sleep environment, foods that pose a choking risk (like grapes or hot dogs), button batteries, and items inside and outside the home that could entrap or strangle a child”

 We did not baby proof EVERYTHING in our home.
 This list covers the non-negotiable areas that can’t be skipped over.
-Those places in your home that if you turn your back from your child or leave the room for a second, could lead to a potentially fatal accident!
+I’m talking about those places in your home that if you turn your back from your child for a second, could lead to a potentially fatal accident!

 Baby Proofing Areas & Products